cchitsiang/awesome-stars/topics.md

 - [noborus/trdsql](https://github.com/noborus/trdsql) - CLI tool that can execute SQL queries on CSV, LTSV, JSON and TBLN.
 Can output to various formats.
 - [alphadose/ZenQ](https://github.com/alphadose/ZenQ) - A thread-safe queue faster and more resource efficient than golang's native channels
 - [doug-martin/goqu](https://github.com/doug-martin/goqu) - SQL builder and query library for golang
-- [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find credentials all over the place
+- [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find and verify credentials
 - [luk4z7/go-concurrency-guide](https://github.com/luk4z7/go-concurrency-guide) - Practical concurrency guide in Go, communication by channels, patterns
 - [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated developer-oriented status page
 - [ywadi/crimsonq](https://github.com/ywadi/crimsonq) - One Message to Multi Consumer Queue with persistence and Queue Stages.
 Crimson Queue allows you to have multiple consumers listening on topics and receive a copy of a message that targets its topic pr